sodadata/docs/soda-cloud/check-suggestion-cli.md

+---
+layout: default
+title: Check Suggestion CLI
+description: The Check Suggestion CLI is a command-line interface tool designed to simplify the process of generating the basic data quality checks in SodaCL format.
+parent: Soda Cloud
+---

 # Check Suggestion CLI
+*Last modified on {% last_modified_at %}*

 The Check Suggestion CLI is a command-line interface tool designed to simplify the process of generating the basic data quality checks in SodaCL format.
 With this CLI tool, you can quickly walk through the process of creating a SodaCL YAML file that contains the basic data quality checks for your data.